Chicago-area woman describes moment kibbutz came under fire during October 7th attack on Israel

 "He took out kitchen knives in case we had, he had to literally defend, defend us against a ground invasion, invaders, terrorists coming into our home," Ben Aderet said.

-More than 1,200 people are expected to gather in the north suburbs on Monday night at an observance marking the Oct.
+More than 1,200 people gathered in the north suburbs on Monday night at an observance marking the Oct.
 7, 2023 attack on Israel.

-Jewish United Fund Lonnie President and CEO Lonnie Nasatir says there will be a wide range of emotions for the people expected at the memorial event.
+Jewish United Fund Lonnie President and CEO Lonnie Nasatir said there would be a wide range of emotions for the people at the memorial event.

 "It's an opportunity for us to come together as one with a strong collective voice, mourn the loss, but also hope for a better future," Nasatir said.